NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Miraculous Medic.md

 Your ability to heal others is miraculous enough to bring people back from near-death.
-Once per day, you can cast [[Spells/Breath of Life|Breath of Life]] as an innate primal spell.
+Once per day, you can cast [[Breath of Life|Breath of Life]] as an innate primal spell.

 *Source: Pathfinder Howl of the Wild*
 *ORC*